We’ve moved! As of April 1, 2022 our new address is 770 Sheridan Lake Road, Rapid City, South Dakota 57702

 Some potential options for structuring a trust include:

 - Revocable living trusts: Also known as an "inter vivos" trust, this arrangement assigns your property to different individuals before you die.
 It is "living" because you are still alive when you write it and "revocable" because you can edit the documents as your plans change.

 - Stand-alone retirement plan trusts: A document created by a person enrolled in an IRA or other retirement plan.
 These agreements dictate who will receive your IRA after you pass on.

 - Asset protection trusts: Allows individuals to structure their assets in a way that will help protect them from creditors.

 - Gun trusts: If you possess firearms of sentimental or other value, a gun trust can help you legally distribute your guns as you see fit.

 While the process of planning your estate is without a doubt stressful, it is important to approach the endeavor from the perspective of the value you will likely gain.
 A bit of paperwork now could mean that your loved ones get to honor your legacy without the added headaches of trying to divine your unexpressed will.

 At Aspen Legacy Planning, our South Dakota estate planning lawyers can discuss which trust would fit well with your needs and wishes.
 Call (605) 610-4016 to start planning a smarter financial future.

 As your attorneys and counselors, we put your interests first - treating you with respect, honesty and dignity.

-Close to 30 Years of Legal Experience
+30 Years of Legal Experience